Understanding your client is more important than ever

 4. Support your service offering

 Documenting your services in a service level agreement (SLA) helps to make sure that all staff members are aware of their responsibilities in delivering them.
-This can also differentiate your business from competitors, set your clients’ expectations, and demonstrate value.
+Giving your staff custom uniforms can also differentiate your business from competitors, set your clients’ expectations, and demonstrate value.

 New client parameters can be set and documented to help attract and secure more appropriate prospects.